arcology-network/binary-releases/content/main.md

     - [4.5.
 Demo Videos](#45-demo-videos)

 ## What Is Arcology
-Arcology is a layer one blockchain platform arming to solve some of the deeply rooted issues within current blockchain designs.
+Arcology is a layer one blockchain platform arming to solve .
 Built to support various types of applications requiring both high performance and low cost.

+Witness how the world's fastest blockchain with real-world transactions.

+deeply rooted issues

 ### 1.1.
 Revolutionary
 Arcology has an revolutionary of blockchain design to unleash the full potentials of blockchain technologies with incomparable performance.